 The LVDT consists of three solenoidal coils.
 The primary core is wound on the tube then two secondary coils are layer wound on top of the primary on the tube.
 As the core moves, it links to two secondary coils causing the induced voltages to change.
 These coils are connected in such a way that the output voltage is the differential between the two secondary voltages.
 Because the sliding core doesn’t touch the inside of the tube, it moves without friction, making the LVDT a highly reliable device.
 The absence of sliding or rotating contacts allows it to be completely sealed against the environment.

-The RVDT, which stands for Rotary Variable Differential Transducer, is also a type of transformer that operates in the same manner as the LVDT; however, the exception is the rotary ferromagnetic core.
+The RVDT, which stands for Rotary Variable Differential Transducer, is also a rotary variable differential transformer that operates in the same manner as the LVDT; however, the exception is the rotary ferromagnetic core.
 Instead of sensing a linear motion as in the LVDT, the application of RVDT are that it uses a rotary variable differential that senses angular movement.

 The linear range of measurement for an LVDT is approximately plus or minus 40 degrees, whereas the RVDT is utilized to measure angular displacement.
 LVDT changes the linear motion into an alternating electrical signal, whereas the RVDT changes the angular displacement into an electrical signal.

-RVDTs are durable and robust for sensing mechanisms, useful for numerous applications requiring a sensor that can withstand extreme conditions such as vibration and shock.
+RVDTs are durable and robust for repeatable position sensing mechanisms, useful for numerous applications requiring a sensor that can withstand extreme conditions such as vibration and shock.

 RVDTs are used in space vehicles, cargo aircraft, military fighters, drones, experimental aircraft, missiles, nuclear reactors, flight simulators, and high-speed railways.
 Typical applications also include rotary actuators, valve positioning, and throttle level positioning.